lgmgeo/AnnotSV/README.md

     - New ideas could be investigated faster

 I look forward to the opportunity to work together,

 feel free to fork the page if you want to help :-)

 Véronique

+## Differences between pyAnnotSV and AnnotSV

+- CLI parameters are prefixed with `--` instead of `-` _e.g.,,_ `--SVinputFile` instead of `-SVinputFile`
+- All boolean CLI parameters now take 1/0 instead of yes/no, 1/0, or true/false
+- The configfile included with AnnotSV is now required.
+Providing a user defined configfile is still optional